 May 2021 Virtual Display #2: Jewish American Heritage Month

 May is Jewish American Heritage Month!
 This month we recognize and celebrate the contributions and achievements of Jewish Americans.
-Find the 2021 Presidential Proclamation here, and check out the official website, run by the Library of Congress, for more resources.
+Check out the official website, run by the Library of Congress, for more resources.

 Follow the links below to check out some ebooks, videos, articles, and other digital resources.
 To access ebooks click the link next to “Get It Now At:” and sign in with your lab username and password.
 Some may have a link at the top of the page that says “Check for full text” instead.
 Non-Clark Libraries resources do not require a Clark Labs account.